A Surprise in the Oven

 Illustrated By: Jesse Einhorn-Johnson

-One morning she got up very early as it baking day and there was much to do.
+One morning she got up very early as it was baking day and there was much to do.
 She took a load of wood outside to her oven.

-“Now why would oven door be open?” she said.
+“Now why would the oven door be open?” she said.
 She poked a stick inside to see that no leaves or twigs had blown in.
 But the stick would not go far – something was in there!

 The old woman bent over to look in.
 When she saw what she saw, Tante Adela slammed the oven door shut.